Information Technology (IT Analyst Intern) Student Trainee

 For the essay question of this vacancy announcement, any application that says "Please see resume" or the equivalent or "N/A", will not be accepted.

-To qualify for the GS-9 level, you must have completed two (2) full academic year of graduate level education; or a Master's degree or equivalent graduate degree, AND be enrolled in a graduate level program (education must be in IT related field of study)
+To qualify for the GS-4 level, you must have completed two academic years of post-high school study or associate's degree, AND be enrolled in an academic program leading towards a Bachelor's degree in an IT-related field of study.

-At the start of the program, all qualifications must be meet and proof of enrollment through August 2018 leading towards a Graduate degree in an IT-related field of study must be evident.
+At the start of the program, proof of enrollment through August 2018 leading towards a Bachelor's degree in an IT-related field of study must be evident.